 Berto, John and Carl

-Me and Berto found a restaurant later that evening where the two of us could celebrate our arrival in Santiago.
+Berto and I found a restaurant later that evening where the two of us could celebrate our arrival in Santiago.

-A massive thank you to my amazing husband:
+A HUGE thank you to my amazing husband:

-We’ve slept like there were no tomorrow!
-After we’ve had breakfast, we took a stroll through the old city and spent some more time exploring all the beautiful old streets and shops.
-We’ve also found a café that made the most delicious churros (this time with thick chocholate sauce)!
+We slept like there were no tomorrow!
+After breakfast the following morning, we took a stroll through the old city and spent some more time exploring all the beautiful old streets and shops.
+We also found a café that made the most delicious churros (this time with thick chocholate sauce)!

 Churros with chocholate sauce!

-Later that afternoon, we’ve hooked up with Carl again.
+Later that afternoon, we hooked up with Carl again.
 John already left for his home country, Ireland.
 And then, to our surprise, Monica (our dear friend from Sweden) contacted us and said she also arrived in Santiago.
-We’ve spent the rest of the afternoon celebrating our reunion.
+We spent the rest of the afternoon celebrating our reunion.

 Monica, Carl, me and Berto joined by other pilgrims – all celebrating our arrival in Santiago

-We’ve spent another day in Santiago, before we’ve said our goodbyes to everyone.
+We spent another day in Santiago, before we said our goodbyes to everyone.

-We’ve planned to fly to Madrid and spent another day or two there before flying back to South Africa.
+It was our plan to fly to Madrid and to spent another day or two there before flying back to South Africa.
 We actually did not feel like doing any more “tourist stuff” … our goal was to complete the Camino and now we were ready to go back home.

 Goodbye Santiago … maybe we’ll see you again some day …

-… This journey will definitely change your life as you’ve always known it.
-Get your backpack out and walk the Camino … we promise you, you won’t regret it …
+This journey will definitely change your life as you always known it.
+Get your backpack out and walk the Camino … we promise you, you won’t regret it.